Bedford TJ: India

 An Indian company, Hindustan Motors, also produced the larger versions (J5/6) of the vehicle in that country from 1968.
 Production lasted for three decades, but the vehicle proved to be unable to compete with Tata and Ashok Leyland vehicles and was finally discontinued in 1998.

 Australia

 The TJ was widely exported.
 In Australia they were distributed by Holden.

 Malaysia

 Bedford TJ trucks were also produced in Malaysia from knock-down kits until the early 1980s.
 Towards the end of this period, after Bedford vehicles had lost their market lead, the TJ shared the assembly line with competing trucks from Toyota.
 As the design aged, Bedford's reputation shrank, the British pound went up, while Britain itself lost much of its standing in Malaysia.
 GM instead chose to focus more on promoting trucks from corporate stablemate Isuzu in that market.
-The TJ trucks were replaced by the Isuzu TX trucks.
+The TJ trucks were replaced by the Isuzu TX.